KennethTraynor/web_project_4/README.md

 ## Functionality

-* This website uses javascript to make the edit button and edit form functional, along with the like buttons being able to change their state
+* This website uses javascript to make buttons and forms functional

 * The website also uses a responsive layout to make sure it works on smaller scales